Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/Project-Catalyst/Proposal/06-Detailed-Plan/06-Detailed-Plan.md

 # Funding

-**Estimated cost :** 2 ADA to mint an ADA Non Fungible Token that records the support of Project Catalyst for QA-DAO
+**Estimated cost :** 2 ADA to mint an ADA Non Fungible Token that records the support of Project Catalyst for QA-DAO.
+Set to $5 to cover currency value changes.

 # 1.1 DAO-Open-Source